Graph-aware Modeling of Brain Connectivity Networks: Introduction

 \section{Introduction}

 Networks have been frequently used as a model for the brain's structural or functional connectome.
-The types of nodes and edges depend on the data collection modality; we focus on data collected from functional magnetic resonance imaging (fMRI), although the statistical models we propose are general.
-In general, fMRI is obtained by recording blood oxygenation level dependent (BOLD) signals from subjects over time, at multiple locations in the brain; the raw data for each subject is thus a 4-dimensional tensor (BOLD signal indexed by three spatial coordinates and time).
-In converting fMRI data to network form, a node is typically taken to be either a single location in the brain (a voxel) or a spatially contiguous group of voxels, otherwise known as a region of interest, or ROI \citep{Zalesky2010, Smith2012}.
-Edges in brain networks generally correspond to structural or functional connections between nodes \citep{Bullmore2009, Bullmore2011}.
+The types of nodes and edges depend on the data collection modality; we focus on data collected from functional magnetic resonance imaging (fMRI), although the statistical models we propose are applicable to other forms of brain imaging and potentially to other network data settings, particularly those involving multiplex networks, i.e., multiple networks observed on a common node set.
+In brief, fMRI is obtained by recording blood oxygenation level dependent (BOLD) signals from subjects over time, at multiple locations in the brain; the raw data for each subject is thus a 4-dimensional array (BOLD signal indexed by three spatial coordinates and time).
+When extracting a network from fMRI data, a node is typically taken to be either a single location in the brain (a voxel) or a spatially contiguous group of voxels, otherwise known as a region of interest, or ROI \citep{Zalesky2010, Smith2012}.
+Edges in brain networks capture connections between nodes, which can reflect either structural or functional connections depending on the type of data collected \citep{Bullmore2009, Bullmore2011}.
 Structural connectivity has anatomical origins and can be inferred from fiber tracking methods such as diffusion MRI \citep{Zalesky2010, Zalesky2012, Craddock2013}.
-Since we are working with fMRI data, we focus on functional connectivity, which represents temporal correlations between of different parts of the brain \citep{Friston1994, VandenHeuvel2010}.
+Since we are working with fMRI data, we focus on functional connectivity, which represents temporal correlations between different parts of the brain \citep{Friston1994, VandenHeuvel2010}.
 However, these two types of connectivity are frequently linked \citep{VanDenHeuvel2009}, and our methods are equally applicable to both types.
+To take advantage of all the information available, we work with signed, weighted, dense networks where each pair of nodes is associated with a distinct real number; in contrast to some previous methods, e.g., \citet{Simpson2015}, we do not apply thresholding to convert this matrix of weights into a binary network.